Yonghao-Tan/Yonghao-Tan.github.io/_pages/about.md

 # 🔥 News
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->
+- *2022.08*: &nbsp;🎉🎉 Our second paper of the SLAM accelerator project is accepted by Sensors!
 - *2022.08*: &nbsp;🎉🎉 Our first paper of the SLAM accelerator project (my first paper) is accepted by TCAS-II!
 - *2021.12*: &nbsp;🎉🎉 Our team won the first prize of 2021 National College Students FPGA Innovation Design Competition!
 - *2021.10*: &nbsp;🎉🎉 Our team won the first prize of 2021 International Competition of Autonomous Running Robots!